 The Tom Ten Have Award is awarded at each ACIC to two early career researchers (student or 5 years or less since earning PhD) poster presenters for posters that exhibit exceptionally creative or skillful research on causal inference.
 Early career is defined as being a current student or within 5 years of receiving a doctorate degree.

 To apply, individuals must first submit an abstract and be accepted as a poster presenter.
-Submissions will open after March 2, 2026 and are due by March 27, 2026.
+Submissions will open after December 2, 2026 and are due by January 4, 2027.

 Poster Judging Criteria